 Brotherton was part of the New Zealand national under-23 football team that participated in the 2015 Pacific Games, which doubled as qualification for the Football at the 2016 Summer Olympics.

 Brotherton's first senior international appearance would also arrive in 2015.
 He was called up to the squad to face South Korea in March, however did not make an appearance.
 He would however be recalled for New Zealand's friendly against Oman in Seeb, Oman.
 Brotherton played the whole 90 minutes in which New Zealand won 1–0.

-- "Sam Brotherton Biography UWB".
+- ^ a b "Sam Brotherton Biography UWB".
 University of Wisconsin.
 Retrieved 14 December 2015.

 - ^ "Brotherton signs for Sunderland". safc.com - SAFC.
 February 2017.
 Retrieved 1 February 2017.

 - ^ "New Zealand's Brotherton Bolsters NCFC's Defense".
 29 January 2019.